zowe/community/Project Management/PI Planning/23PI2 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI2 Objectives.md

 ## Zowe Issue Triaging/Handling Guide

-* Help contributors understand the criteria and process for triaging and assigning issues
+* Develop the Issue Triaging/Handling Guide to help contributors understand the criteria and process for triaging and assigning issues across repos.
 ## Zowe.org

 - Set up Zowe.org privacy policy and cookie cache notice ([#665](https://github.com/zowe/zowe.github.io/issues/665)) - Draft is ready!
 The next step is to implement a notice pop-up on zowe.org